Ossolineum: The Ossolineum today

+In 2023, the painting by Baroque artist Alessandro Turchi Madonna with Child was returned to the Ossolineum after it had gone missing after the World War II.
+It was rediscovered in Japan and repatriated to Poland.

 Continuing repository of Polish heritage

 Ever since Józef Ossoliński donated his own vast collection to start the foundation and persuaded Henryk Lubomirski to do likewise in 1823, Poles have continued to donate their family collections to the Ossolineum.
 In some instances, there were deposits as "loans" or deposits for "safe-keeping" when the clouds of war began to gather.
 Such donations continue to this day.
 The story of the autograph of "Pan Tadeusz" is a case in point.
 When the representative of the original owners of Mickiewicz's epic, the Tarnowski family, came to reclaim their "deposit" of the Polish national bard's manuscript after the Fall of the Berlin Wall in 1989, its destiny seemed on a knife-edge.
 Delicate negotiations as described by the Ossolineum's director, Adolf Juzwenko, and Mr. Tarnowski eventually led to a 1/3 purchase and 2/3 donation, which managed to both indemnify the family for a sum and ensure the autograph stayed in the Ossolineum.